gabetuason/short_code_quiz/README.md

 ## Deployed URL

 ## Description
-This is an interactive coding assesment quiz that runs in the browser.
+An interactive coding assesment quiz that runs in the browser.
 It features dynamically updated HTML and CSS, powered by JavaScript.
-It includes multiple-choice questions, timer and high score leaderboard.
+It includes multiple-choice questions, a timer and high score leaderboard.

 Seven questions to be answered within 75 seconds.
+This is a quiz to test a user's knowledge in coding topics.

 ## User Story